Birational Weyl Group Action on the Symplectic Groupoid and Cluster Algebras: Abstract

 \section{Abstract}

 A. Bondal introduced a symplectic groupoid of triangular bilinear forms.
-This induces the Poisson structure on $\mathcal{A}_n$, the space of $n \times n$ unipotent upper-triangular matrices.
+This groupoid induces a Poisson structure on $\mathcal{A}_n$, the space of $n \times n$ unipotent upper-triangular matrices, governed by the classical $\mathfrak{so}(n)$ reflection equation.
 L. Chekhov and M. Shapiro described log-canonical coordinates on this symplectic groupoid via the $\mathcal{A}_n$-quiver.

-In this paper, we introduce a birational Weyl group action on the symplectic groupoid.
-It is generated by cluster transformations associated with certain cycles of the quiver.
-We prove that every matrix entry of $\mathcal{A}_n$ is invariant under this action.
-Conversely, we prove that matrix entries generate the Poisson subalgebra of Weyl group invariants in the ring of regular functions on the cluster variety $\mathcal X_{|\mathcal A_n|}$.
+In this paper, we introduce a birational Weyl group action on the symplectic groupoid, generated by cluster transformations associated with certain cycles of the quiver.
+We show that the Poisson algebra of Weyl group invariants is a finite central extension of the algebra generated by the matrix entries on $\mathcal{A}_n$.

+J. Song constructed an embedding of the $\imath$quantum group of type $\mathrm{AI}_n$ into the quantum cluster algebra associated with the $\Sigma_n$-quiver.
+This quiver is obtained by adding frozen vertices to the $\mathcal{A}_{n+1}$-quiver.
+Using the Weyl group action on the $\Sigma_n$-quiver, we determine the exact image of the embedding in the classical limit.
+Specifically, we prove that the image is Poisson isomorphic to a quotient algebra of the Weyl group invariants.